polarbeargo/Microsoft-Scholarship-Foundation-Course-Nanodegree-Program-50DaysOfUdacity/README.md

 Detect secret data hidden within digital images](https://www.kaggle.com/c/alaska2-image-steganalysis/discussion)
   * [Jigsaw Multilingual Toxic Comment Classification Use TPUs to identify toxicity comments across multiple languages](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/discussion)

+### Day 12 : 25/07/2020
+#### Polarbeargo
+* Reading lesson 3 Model Training section 17 Data Drift, section 18 Model Training Basics, section 19 Model Training in Azure Machine Learning, section 20 Training Classifiers and section 21 Training Regressors keypoint:
+  * Data drift is change in the input data for a model over time which causes degradation in the model's performance, as the input data drifts farther and farther from the data on which the model was trained.
+Cause of data drift:
+      * Natural drift in the data: A change in customer behavior over time.
+      * Data quality issues: A sensor breaks and starts providing inaccurate readings.
+      * Covariate shift: Two features that used to be correlated are no longer correlated.
+      * Upstream process changes: A sensor is replaced, causing the units of measurement to change (e.g., from minutes to seconds).
+  * Major goal of model training is to learn the values of the model parameters.
+Some model parameters are not learned from the data.
+These are called hyperparameters and their values are set before training.
+Here are some examples of hyperparameters:
+      * The number of layers in a deep neural network.
+      * The number of clusters (such as in a k-means clustering algorithm).
+      * The learning rate of the model.
+  * Split our data into three parts:

+      * Training data: To learn the values for the parameters.
+      * Validation data: Check the model's performance on the validation data and tune the hyperparameters until the model performs well with the validation data.
+      * Test data: Do a final check of its performance on fresh test data that we did not use during the training process.
+  * Training Classifiers: In a classification problem, the outputs are categorical or discrete.
+  * Training Regressors: In a regression problem, the output is numerical or continuous.
+* Rereading AWS Machine Learning Foundations Course spending more time to sink into the lectures.
+* Reading Kaggle:
+  * [Prostate cANcer graDe Assessment (PANDA) Challenge Prostate cancer diagnosis using the Gleason grading system](https://www.kaggle.com/c/prostate-cancer-grade-assessment/discussion)
+  * [ALASKA2 Image Steganalysis
+Detect secret data hidden within digital images](https://www.kaggle.com/c/alaska2-image-steganalysis/discussion)
+  * [Jigsaw Multilingual Toxic Comment Classification Use TPUs to identify toxicity comments across multiple languages](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/discussion)
+* Compete in Kaggle:
+  * [Global Wheat Detection
+Can you help identify wheat heads using image analysis?](https://www.kaggle.com/c/global-wheat-detection/overview)
+  * [Cornell Birdcall Identification
+Build tools for bird population monitoring](https://www.kaggle.com/c/birdsong-recognition)